 The Old Vinyl Factory, Hayes

-We were granted planning consent in April 2013 and since then we’ve been getting stuck in to our mission to bring 4,000 jobs and a whole new life to an area of Hayes that badly needs it.
-Our mission was given a huge boost in October 2013, with the announcement of an intention on the part of The Mayor of London to invest £7.7m in our site to build the Central Research Laboratory, the UK’s first full-service incubator for hi-tech manufacturing entrepreneurs.
-We will be partnering with Brunel University and a host of other international organisations to deliver an amazing facility inspired by the extraordinary industrial innovation heritage of our site – the place where stereo, airborne radar, television and CAT scanners were developed.
+We were granted planning consent in April 2013 and since then we’ve been getting stuck in to our mission – to bring 4,000 badly needed jobs back to Hayes.
+Our mission was given a huge boost in October 2013, when The Mayor of London announced an investment of £7.7m in our site to build the Central Research Laboratory, the UK’s first full-service incubator for hi-tech manufacturing entrepreneurs.
+We are working in partnership with Brunel University and a host of other international organisations to deliver this amazing facility inspired by the extraordinary industrial innovation heritage of our site – the place where stereo, airborne radar, television and CAT scanners were developed.

 The site was originally acquired at the turn of the 20th Century by the Gramophone and Typewriter Company, which eventually became EMI, as a home for His Masters Voice.
 Over the ensuing decades, the plant became the centre of the world’s vinyl record production, pressing records for everyone from The Beatles to Jimi Hendrix, the Beach Boys and Elvis Presley.
 At the height of its operations in the 1960s 22,000 people worked there on a 150-acre site.